-Once your herb garden is established you’ll need to do a little maintenance to keep it flourishing.
+Once your herb garden is established you’ll need to do a little maintenance to keep it flourishing (see Caring for Your Herb Garden).
 Herbs are generally pretty hardy, in fact many produce oils and chemicals that naturally repel pests.
 Some herbs, like sage and rosemary, seem to like harsh conditions that other plants eschew.

 Occasionally, your plants may get attacked by insects, molds, mildews or other undesirables.
 Visit our Pest Problem Solver for descriptions of common pest problems and a list of organic remedies.

 Your outside herb garden may not need much fertilizer — although it never hurts to throw some organic nutrients in your plants’ direction — but herbs grown in containers will require a bit of extra care.

 Even if your growing media is perfect from the start, container grown plants continuously use up nutrients as they grow.
 They are also leached out from the potting mix every time you water — and you’ll be watering more often because potted plants dry out faster than their backyard counterparts growing in open soil.

 Derived from fresh Norwegian kelp, Maxicrop® Liquid Seaweed contains over 70 minerals, micronutrients, amino acids and vitamins.
 Used for years by organic farmers for its many plant health benefits.

 To ensure the health of your container grown plants, mix a time-release organic fertilizer into the soil prior to planting.
 During the growing season, it’s also a good idea to add liquid fertilizer — fish emulsion works great — at about 1/2 the recommended strength, especially if you find your plants a little tired looking or their color fading.